Cybersecurity expert training staff on cybersecurity and encryption

 Originally posted on 15 11 22

-Last updated on March 22, 2024
+Last updated on July 4, 2024

 Posted by: Sam Kendall

-Sam Kendall is an expert researcher, editor, and marketing specialist.
-He has worked with B2B brands for almost a decade helping them to refine their digital strategy and streamline ground-level implementation.
-Sam is passionate about new developments in user experience, demand generation marketing, and customer communications.
+Sam Kendall, an expert researcher, editor, and marketing specialist, has nearly a decade of experience helping B2B brands refine digital strategies and streamline implementation.
+He is passionate about user experience, demand generation marketing, and customer communications.

 Return to listing